ahuarte47/duckdb-pdal/README.md

     └──────────────┘
     ```

+    The pipeline can be provided either as a JSON file or as an inline JSON string.
+If the second parameter value
+    starts with "[" and ends with "]", it represents an inline JSON, otherwise it is a file path:

+    ```sql
+    SELECT
+        COUNT(*)
+    FROM
+        PDAL_pipeline('./test/data/autzen_trim.las',
+            '[
+                {
+                    "type": "filters.tail",
+                    "count": 10
+                }
+            ]'
+        )
+    ;
+    ┌──────────────┐
+    │ count_star() │
+    │    int64     │
+    ├──────────────┤
+    │     10       │
+    └──────────────┘
+    ```

-    The pipeline file can contain any valid PDAL pipeline definition.
+    The pipeline can contain any valid PDAL pipeline definition.
 See the [PDAL documentation](https://pdal.io/en/stable/pipeline.html) for more details.

     For example, the following pipeline returns only the last 100 points: